bravebeaver2019/presence-system/README.md

 * for demo purposes and in order to simulate a pub/sub system to communicate both applications I created a couple of Observer/Observable interfaces implementing the GOF Observer pattern

+* the processing of scans will be done differently for login and logout events, so after consuming from topic, first processing layer will have to decide the underlying processor using a GOF Factory pattern and let it handle the scan.
+Upon login, we will just insert a record in the database with the login date for such employee.
+Upon logout we will find the last login and compute the presence time.

+* now since I dont have access to stakeholders its time to make many important assumptions about the external behavior of the external systems and people.
+1.- I will assume senquentiality, all events will arrive ordered in time 2.- In case a second login happens, I will ignore the previous one and will consider only the latest, assuming the employee once left the workplace without logging out 3.- In case a second logout happens, I will ignore it and will not make presence time calculations, assuming the employee accessed the workplace without logging in 4.- Its out of the scope of this test but I would probably generate an alert in any of these two cases.